Knowlton-Jackson Distinguished Speaker Lecture

-Alumni Speaker: Mike Navarro, Ph.D. as been selected to represent CMBC Alumni.
-Mike is an Assistant Professor in Marine Fisheries at the University of Alaska Southeast where he works to inform the seafood industry, seafood dependent communities, and marine resource policy makers regarding the impacts of oceanographic changes. the Navarro Lab focuses on local seafood security research opportunities aimed to keep fisheries sustainable for families and ecosystems.
-Lab members works to keep policy makers knowledgeable so that their constituents can choose the type of balance they want between commerce and environmental trade offs.
+Dr. Mike Navarro has been selected to represent CMBC Alumni.
+Mike is an Assistant Professor in Marine Fisheries at the University of Alaska Southeast where he spends most of his days teaching Alaskans about the impacts of oceanographic climate change on fishery species.
+In his research lab, Mike focuses on forage species and local seafood security research opportunities aimed to keep fisheries sustainable for both communities and ecosystems.